CanAISolutions/canai-cursor-codex-v6.1.4/docs/BRAND.md

 - Use markdown in outputs: `# Heading`, `**Bold**`, `- Bullets`
 - Avoid generic tone: never say "output complete"
 - Use phrases like:
-  - “Here’s your strategy.”
+  - "Here's your strategy."
-  - “Launch-ready.”
+  - "Launch-ready."
-  - “You’re set up for success.”
+  - "You're set up for success."

 ---